chiuchou/Youtube_Channel_Backup/README.md

-# YouTube Channel Backup Python Code
+# YouTube Channel Backup with Python
 This repository contains Python code for backing up a YouTube channel.
 It allows you to download all the videos, metadata, and thumbnails from a specified YouTube channel and save them locally for backup purposes.

 # Prerequisites